 Gentle Movements

-Gentle movements, such as the tension and relaxation exercise, are also a great way to overcome feelings of fear and stress.
+Gentle movements are also a great way to overcome feelings of fear and stress.
 These gentle movements, which you can perform lying in your bed, will help you focus on body awareness and redirect your thoughts toward what you’re doing.

 Observation